 Obtaining the e-visa (or electronic visa) to Russia is very simple and quick: you will only need your passport and a digital photo.
-However, the e-visa can only be requested by some nationalities and at the moment it is only available to visit the regions of Kaliningrad and the Far Eastern Federal District.
-The electronic visa is not valid to travel to Moscow, St. Petersburg, Kazan or Sochi or to
+However, the e-visa can only be requested by some nationalities and at the moment it is only available to visit the regions of Leningrad (St. Petersburg), Kaliningrad and the Far Eastern Federal District.
+The electronic visa is not valid to travel to Moscow, Kazan or

 1.2.
 Visa to Russia

 Applying for a visa to travel to Russia, whether for work, business, study, transit or tourism, is not as complicated a process as it may seems.
 In this section, I explain how to gather all of the documents you’ll need to apply for a visa from your computer in a way that is quick (less than 1 hour) and cost-effective.